SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

   - Virtual machine images, business data, and file data are copied from the local data center to the disaster recovery center object storage in a full/incremental manner.
 ### Business Recovery
 - Dual-center in the same city is Active-Active mode, when the production center business fails or disaster:
-  - Cross-zone Server Load Balancer automatically switches service requests to intra-city disaster recovery centers through internal DNS, and can restore services within minutes.
+  - Cross-zone Load Balancing automatically switches service requests to intra-city disaster recovery centers through internal DNS, and can restore services within minutes.
   - The database disaster recovery instance is automatically switched to the database instance of the disaster recovery center, which is transparent to users.
 - The remote disaster recovery center is in Cold-Standby mode, when a disaster or service failure occurs in both centers in the same city:
   - Use intelligent DNS to manually modify the service domain name A record to the IP address of the service LB of the remote disaster recovery center to achieve failover.